JVGC/Habit-Tracker/README.md

 # Description

-The idea of this project is to track your daily habits and show it in the heatmap format.
+The idea of this project is to track your daily habits and show it in a heatmap format.

 ![](./screenshots/home.png)